dpaulos6/dpaulos6.com/README.md

 This is a special project, as it will reflect my person on a website, but if you have a suggestion or can help me improve something about the website, please see my [contacts](#contacts) and talk directly with me before attempting pull requests.

-Alternatively, you can create an issue and include `Contributing:` at the start of the title.
+Alternatively, you can create a pull request and include `Contributing:` at the start of the title.

 ## Contacts